-- 1. Should be performed earlier than scheduled if a high zero reading is observed (greater than 1Mm-1).
+- 1. Should be performed earlier than scheduled if a high zero reading is observed. (greater than 1Mm-1).
 Should also be performed if any maintenance work has been conducted. - 2.
-Open front panel (Section 6.3.2). - 3.
+Open front panel (Section 6.3.2) - 3.
 Disconnect the external sample tubing from main sample inlet (2). - 4.
-Remove the black tubing from exhaust fan (1) and place it on main sample inlet (2) as shown in Figure 41 Aurora with filters highlighted and leak test set-up shown. - 5.
-Enter Leak Check Menu on Main Menu, screen will prompt you to connect the exhaust to the inlet, once this is done (step 4) change leak check field to yes and press enter. - 6.
-The nephelometer will activate the zero pump and pressure will increase.
-Wait as the nephelometer checks for a slow leak over 5 minutes. - 7.
-If the screen gives the result "leak test pass" then there are no leaks and the tubes should be returned to normal. - 8.
+Remove the black tubing from exhaust fan (1) and place it on main sample inlet (2) as shown in Figure 43. - 5.
+Enter Leak check menu on Main menu, screen will prompt you to connect the exhaust to the inlet, once this is done (step 4) change leak check field to yes and press "Enter". - 6.
+Nephelometer will activate the zero pump and pressure will increase.
+Wait as nephelometer checks for a slow leak over 5 minutes. - 7.
+If the screen gives the result "leak test a pass", then there are no leaks and the tubes should be returned to normal. - 8.
 If the leak test fails and "Low leak" is displayed then check that the tubing between the cell and sample inlet is not damaged or not plugged properly. - 9.
 If the leak test fails and "Press.Leak" is displayed there is a leak within the cell (including tubing).

-Figure 41 - Aurora with filters highlighted and leak test set-up shown
+Figure 43 - Aurora with filters highlighted and leak test setup shown